-We are engaged in an arbitration with GRF to establish certain respective rights and obligations of the owners under our private Owners in Common Agreement ("OIC Agreement").
-A central issue in the arbitration proceeding is whether GRF has the authority to unilaterally process the planning application that is before the Planning Commission on September 8, 2022.
-It is our position that GRF does not have the authority under the OIC Agreement to apply for the present land use approvals and entitlements for the Tennis Property without our consent.
-That said, we recognize this is a private dispute between private parties, and we are not seeking to involve the City of Newport Beach ("City") in our private dispute.
-Instead, we are giving you this background information to help you understand our objection to the proposed planning application and approvals and entitlements, which is further explained in the attached Arbitration Demand.
+As you may know, we are engaged in an arbitration with GRF to establish rights and obligations of the owners under our private Owners in Common Agreement1 for the Tennis Property ("OIC Agreement").
+A central issue in the arbitration proceeding is whether GRF has the authority to unilaterally apply for the plans and entitlements for the Tennis Property that are before the City Council on September 27, 2022.
+It is our position that GRF does not have the authority under the OIC Agreement to apply for the plans and entitlements without our consent.
+That said, we recognize this is a private dispute between private parties, and we are not seeking to involve the City in our private dispute.
+Instead, we are giving you this background information to help you understand our objection to the proposed planning application and its approvals and entitlements, which is further explained in the attached Arbitration Demand.